PacktPublishing/Django-in-Production/Chapter05/README.md

 ### Caveats of using permissions

+No code applicable to this section

 ## Using DRF token-based Authentication

+No code applicable to this section

 ### Integrating Token-Based Authentication in DRF

+No code applicable to this section

 ### Adding DRF Token based auth to the Django Project